havynanc/combinetf2/README.md

 pip install wums[pickling,plotting] tensorflow tensorflow-probability numpy h5py hist scipy matplotlib mplhep seaborn pandas plotly kaleido
 ```
 The packages `matplotlib`, `mplhep`, `seaborn`, `pandas`, `plotly`, and `kaleido` are only needed for the plotting scripts.
+For the `text2hdf5.py` conversion also the `uproot` package is needed.
 In case you want to contribute to the development, please also install the linters `isort`, `flake8`, `autoflake`, `black`, and `pylint` used in the pre-commit hooks and the github CI
 Deactivate the environment with `deactivate`.